fearheaven/SimpleCore/README.md

 requiring Fusion installed (because other industrial mods have alloy furnaces)
 - ~~port SimpleOres2 to 1.12+~~ - DONE
 - port Fusion to 1.12+
-- port Netherrocks to 1.12+
+- port Netherrocks to 1.12+ - IN PROGRESS
 - port Aesthetics to 1.12+
 - port Machines to 1.12+